Fantom Review: DAG Based DeFi Powerhouse

 Some of the Fantom Team Members

-Taking over in the role of CEO at Fantom is Michael Kong,who has several years experience in the blockchain space as a smart contract developer.
-He has also continued in his role as Chief Information Officer.
-Prior to joining Fantom, he was the Chief Technology Officer for the blockchain incubator Block8.
+Michael Kong,who has several years of experience in the blockchain space as a smart contract developer, is taking over as CEO at Fantom.
+He has also continued as Chief Information Officer.
+Before joining Fantom, he was the Chief Technology Officer for the blockchain incubator Block8.
 He also built one of the first Solidity decompilers and one of the first detectors for vulnerabilities in smart contracts.

 Also very notably at Fantom is the DeFi architect Andre Cronje, who is well known as the developer of Yearn Finance.

-The rest of the team consists of highly successful, motivated and experienced members from a variety of disciplines including finance, cryptography, business development, software engineering and architecture and other related disciplines.
+The rest of the team consists of highly successful, motivated, and experienced members from various disciplines, including finance, cryptography, business development, software engineering, architecture, and related disciplines.

-The FTM token was an ERC-20 token that is used for staking and to reward Fantom witness nodes.
-There were also BEP-2 and Xar Network versions created to enhance the interoperability of the network.
-When the mainnet was released in December 2019 a bridge was created to allow the conversion of other tokens to the native Opera FTM token.
+The FTM token was originally an ERC-20 token used for staking and to reward Fantom witness nodes.
+BEP-2 and Xar Network versions were also created to enhance the network's interoperability.
+When the mainnet was released in December 2019, a bridge was created to allow the conversion of other tokens to the native Opera FTM token.
 Even so, Binance only recently (March 1, 2021) completed the wallet integration for the native FTM token.
 Binance also continues to support both the ERC-20 and Bep-2 FTM tokens.

-Unfortunately, it took several months for the tokens to actually be issued, and by that time (October 2018) the market was deep into bear territory, which led to an initial price around the $0.02 level, or half of the ICO price.
+Unfortunately, it took several months for the tokens to be issued, and by that time (October 2018) the market was deep into bear territory, leading to an initial price around the $0.02 level, or half of the ICO price.

 Buying & Storing FTM